 You fear disappointment, so you would rather say no to hope and sabotage opportunities.

 One of the most common avoidances is that of intimacy.
-Because you have been hurt in the past, either by your parents, siblings, or bullies, you experience any attachment to be threatening, and the fearful part of you wants to avoid becoming attached at all cost.
+Because you have been hurt in the past by your parents, siblings, or bullies, you experience any attachment to be threatening, and the fearful part of you wants to avoid becoming attached at all costs.
 Of course, the healthy part of you yearns for love and connection and seeks out touch and relationships.
-These two parts then evoke each other in a vicious cycle, resulting in what on the surface looks like confusing push-pull behaviour.
-One moment you are loving and giving, another moment you are fearful and numb.
+These two parts then evoke each other in a vicious cycle, resulting in what, on the surface, looks like confusing push-pull behavior.
+One moment, you are loving and giving; another moment, you are fearful and numb.

 As you craft your life desperately trying to avoid your past, your life becomes increasingly restricted.
-In the end, you build a wall against both the outer and your inner emotional life and end up feeling empty, numb, with your life left barren.
+In the end, you build a wall against both the outer and your inner emotional life and end up feeling empty and numb, leaving your life barren.

-Blocking as you have done in trauma splitting is, unfortunately, not a long term solution.
-Your traumatised part has a strong need to be seen and heard and sooner or later it will come back in full swing, and you will not be able to neglect it any longer.
+Blocking, as you have done in trauma splitting, is, unfortunately, not a long-term solution.
+Your traumatized part has a strong need to be seen and heard; sooner or later, it will come back in full swing, and you will not be able to neglect it any longer.

 “There is no greater agony than bearing an untold story inside you.”